Flat tires. Work problems. Bills. Stuffy colds. Relationship issues.

 Add the cooked onions and garlic to the beef.
 Add the potatoes, carrots, reserved bacon, thyme sprigs, and bay leaves.
 Pour in the can of diced tomatoes and the bottle of stout.

-Pour in enough of the beef stock to coat most of the ingredients in the bowl.
+Pour in enough of the beef stock, or beef bone broth, to coat most of the ingredients in the bowl.
 You may not need to use all of the stock.
 Mix everything together.

 Secure the lid, and cook on low for 7-8 hours.
 About halfway through, you may want to taste the cooking liquid for seasoning and add salt if needed.